-The South African Chapter of the SCBWI, which was established in October 2003, presents professional talks, workshops, critique sessions, open studios, publishers’ days, retreats, conferences and other themed events for its members.
+The South African Chapter of the SCBWI, which was established in October 2003 by Marjorie van Heerden, Co-Regional Advisor from 2003 till December 2018, presents professional talks, workshops, critique sessions, open studios, publishers’ days, retreats, conferences and other themed events for its members.
 Through these members share and gain insights into the creative and artistic facets of children’s literature.
 We are also able to compare notes on career planning and management and learn more about how publishing works.

 Many of us work for educational publishers, others produce trade books, yet others balance work for education publishers with trade publications or other creative work.
 All of us benefit from being part of the extensive network that the SCBWI offers.
 It is wonderful to know we are not alone.